-The print-on-demand platforms serviced by OrbitKit Everywhere do not have public APIs.
+The print-on-demand platforms serviced by OrbitKit Plus do not have public APIs.
 We use a variety of automation techniques to publish your designs, none of which are precise and transactional the way we expect computers to operate.
 There are countless things that can go wrong:

 POD platforms make breaking changes to their systems

 POD platforms introduce bugs in their systems

 We even occasionally have bugs of our own!

 The good news is that OrbitKit is built with this in mind, and takes precautions: